opendocsg/slw-judgments-backfill/2014_SGHC_72/report.md

 Sub-contract that unlike the standard form contracts or sub-contracts in use in Singapore, there were _no_ express provisions on the _procedure_ to effect any changes in design or quantities, who was to issue the VO given that this was a domestic sub-contract and how payment is to be made therefor, other than that it should be “subject to” or effected by a VO.
 What form that VO was to take is also not spelt out.

-22     Although our courts have endorsed a contextual approach in interpreting the terms of a written contract: see _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ [2008] 3 SLR(R) 1029 (“ _Zurich Insurance_ ”) and _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and Anor and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”), there are no words here that fall to be interpreted in relation to a certain context.
+22     Although our courts have endorsed a contextual approach in interpreting the terms of a written contract: see _Zurich Insurance (Singapore) Pte Ltd v B-Gold Interior Design & Construction Pte Ltd_ <span class="citation">[2008] 3 SLR(R) 1029</span> (“ _Zurich Insurance_ ”) and _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and Anor and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”), there are no words here that fall to be interpreted in relation to a certain context.

 23     The Defendant’s submission on this point is therefore erroneous.
 It is evident, and I so find, that when the Sub-contract was entered into there was no variation claims procedure agreed upon on the face of the contract.
 As noted above, it is common ground that there are no oral terms being alleged or relied on.